Tanzania stops flights to and from India amid coronavirus surge

 It joins a growing list of East African countries that have halted flights to and from India, including Uganda and Kenya.

-The suspension is effective immediately and will apply until further notice, the statement from health minister Abel Makubi dated Tuesday said.
+The suspension is effective immediately and will apply until further notice, the statement from the ministry’s permanent secretary Abel Makubi dated Tuesday said.
 Exceptions would be made for cargo planes and pre-approved flights on humanitarian, diplomatic, and medical missions.

 These are among the latest tough measures taken by the government to prevent the spread of the novel coronavirus since President Samia Suluhu Hassan took office in March.